jpwhalley/GMS_Stats_Course/READING LIST.md

 "*Information Theory, Inference, and Learning Algorithms*" by David MacKay - a range of topics covered in a readable way.
 Includes the information-theoretic view of statistics, distributions, MCMC and Gibbs sampling, Laplace method, ...

-"*Probability Theory: The Logic of Science*" by Edwin Jaynes - A highly readable (if opinionated) view of the meaning of inference.
+"*Probability Theory: The Logic of Science*" by Edwin Jaynes - A highly readable (if opinionated) conceptual view of statistical inference.
 The first chapter is [here](https://bayes.wustl.edu/etj/prob/book.pdf).

 "*Statistical Rethinking*" by Richard McElreath - I haven't read this but have heard good things - sample chapters and other material are available [here](https://xcelab.net/rm/statistical-rethinking/)